COSC3020/wildcard-project-ZachRenz/README.md

 # Topological Sort

-(note: I used geeks for geeks for the definition of topological sort)
+(note: I used geeks for geeks for the definition of topological sort: https://www.geeksforgeeks.org/topological-sorting/)

 I've had a lot of fun with the graphing functions lately and I wanted to look at other ways of sorting or analyzing these graphs.